ThreeDotsLabs/watermill/docs/content/docs/pub-sub.md

 Some Pub/Subs support this way of working only for a single subscriber.

-It’s a rare feature overall, as it means you can’t scale your message handlers horizontally.
+It’s a rare feature overall, as it means you can’t scale your message handlers horizontally if they use a single partition.
 In most cases, you would instead make your handlers ready to handle messages out of order, e.g., rely on a version or a timestamp field in the messages’s payload or metadata instead of the order they are delivered.

 #### Persistent